 It wasn’t that long ago I saw an idea on Pinterest that created a mini-anchor chart out of PVC piping.
-I absolutely loved it and my husband quickly put one together for me!
+I absolutely loved it, and my husband quickly put one together for me!
 That’s when it hit me… If my husband could easily make that, what else could we make out of PVC pipes?
-Could he make me a DIY easel, too?
+Could he make me a DIY easel too?

-You won’t believe it… He did it!!
+You won’t believe it… he did it!!
 He’s amazing!
 And the best part?
 It was waaaaaaaaaaaaay cheaper.
 It cost about $25 total!

 Creating the DIY Easel For Your Classroom

 Before you purchase these parts individually, please read the post entirely.
 We bought longer pieces of piping that we could cut up into the smaller quantity described below (kind of like when you buy bulk and break it up into servings).
-I can’t remember how long those pieces were, but my husband believes they were quite a few feet that he cut up and that was why I mentioned cutting them up in Step 1.
+I can’t remember how long those pieces were, but my husband believes they were quite a few feet that he cut up and that is why I mentioned cutting them up in Step 1.